 Please join us and invite your friends, people in your tribes and communities, persons at your workplace, individuals in your religious communities, students in schools and universities in your local areas, members of other social justice and peace organizations, elected officials, celebrities, athletes, members of the hundreds of websites created around the world to support Leonard Peltier’s rescue from injustice and supporting his clemency, and any other human being who is committed to justice in our world in general and for Native American Indians in particular to participate in any or all of the following free electronic, computer-based town hall meetings to be broadcasted in the United States and around the world.

-The electronic town hall meetings will be held on the following dates:
+Previous electronic town hall meetings were held on the following dates:

 Tuesday May 10, 2016

 The upcoming series of electronic town hall meeting dates will be posted prior to their presentation.